-For over 80 years, physical therapy has helped human patients recover from injury and surgery by improving and alleviating pain.
+For more than 100 years, physical therapy has helped human patients recover from injury, illness and surgery by improving function and alleviating pain.
 At Gulf Coast Animal Rehabilitation & Fitness (GCARF), we strive to achieve these same results for your recovering pet.

-Upon referral from your primary veterinarian or surgeon, your pet will be evaluated by the physical therapist to identify the limitations your pet faces and the goals you have to return your pet to a meaningful life.
-We will determine the most appropriate treatments and implement them in our state-of-the-art facility equipped with underwater treadmills, therapeutic ultrasound, electrical stimulation, therapeutic exercise equipment, and lasers.
+Upon referral from your primary veterinarian or surgeon, your pet will be evaluated by the physical therapist to identify the limitations your pet faces and the goals you have to restore your pet’s quality of life.
+We will determine the most appropriate treatments and implement them in our state-of-the-art facility equipped with underwater treadmills, cold LASERs, therapeutic exercise equipment, electrical stimulation and therapeutic ultrasound.
 Additionally, you will be instructed in techniques to reinforce these treatments at home, further enhancing your pet’s recovery.

 Our comprehensive care includes a the full spectrum of rehabilitation services:

-Services are also available for canine athletes participating in hunting, field trial, agility, and fly ball.
+Services are also available for canine athletes participating in sporting events including agility, hunting, field trials, coursing and fly ball.
 Due to the special stresses placed upon these dogs’ bodies, fitness services can prevent a muscle imbalance or minor injury from progressing into a career-ending problem.
 If your dog’s performance has recently declined, we can assess his or her musculoskeletal status to determine if rehabilitative interventions may help.
+We work closely with the Sports Medicine team to coordinate additional diagnostics and surgery if needed.
 If you are preparing for the start of the next sporting season, we can help condition your dog to optimize his or her physical condition and avoid injury.
-This is beneficial especially when hot and humid conditions limit more conventional training and conditioning methods.
+This is especially beneficial when hot and humid conditions limit more conventional outdoor training and conditioning methods.